 Community Services Specialist (Job #43)

-1, Community Services, Antelope Valley, English only, Replace
+1, Community Services, Antelope Valley, English Only

 Under the supervision of a Community Services Supervisor, the Community Services Specialist provides consultation and monitoring of residential services for quality of services and accommodations, consumer satisfaction, effectiveness of the program in delivering outcomes to consumers, and conformance with regulation or other requirements.
 The position will have an emphasis on the provision of technical assistance and training to service providers in areas which relate to program requirements, provision of services, supports and training to consumers, promotion of consumer rights, health and safety, social and physical integration, the philosophy and implementation of Person Centered Plans for Consumers, behavior management techniques, documentation and record keeping, etc. Conducts regular facility monitoring & evaluation visits; Consults with, and conducts interviews with consumers, family members, day program providers and case management staff regarding service satisfaction and delivery; Prepares written reports containing commendations, recommendations, corrective action plans and other vendor actions identified as necessary and follows up on implementation and completion of those plans of action; Plans, coordinates, and/or conducts individual and group training programs for residential providers on issues that impact their ability to deliver quality services; Communicates with Community Care and Department of Health Licensing personnel regarding provider issues and adherence to regulation; Participates in meetings with licensing agencies, other regional centers and task forces as assigned; Investigates and follows up on Special Incident Reports, allegations of abuse, or general complaints regarding facility services; Educates NLACRC staff regarding quality assurance, residential regulations, options, and vendor requirements; Serves as an information resource regarding residential services and providers; Participates as speaker, and assists in the coordination of the RSO course; Maintains knowledge of current Title 17 and Title 22 regulations as they apply to the operation, administration, staffing, and delivery of services in community care and intermediate care facilities; Assists with additional assignments to meet the needs of the department and of residential providers; Coordinates or participates in other activities, training, special events and projects of the Community Services Unit as assigned, as they relate to the implementation of the Performance Based Contract and the pursuit of NLACRC’s Mission.
 Knowledge of Developmental Disabilities, service provision techniques, current values and best practices, current regulatory information, familiarity with management of residential homes and/or day programs.
 Skills include decision making, collaborative problem resolution, comprehending and communicating complex information, written and verbal communications, and the ability to work effectively with people from a variety of cultures.
 Ability to develop and facilitate trainings.
 Ability to conduct professional presentations.
 Ability to understand complex organizational systems and interdependencies with community resources.
 Exceptional ability to create rapport and manage collaborative relationships with numerous projects partners.
 Proficiency in numerous standard Office Suite software programs and ability to learn new software applications for contracts and database tracking as needed.
 Requires a Bachelor’s degree in a related field and four years of related experience.
 A Master’s degree in a related subject may be substituted for two years of experience.
 Reliable transportation, valid CDL and acceptable driving record (or acceptable substitute) required.
 Salary: $3,621 to $4,625 per month.
 Click here to apply for Specialist